Walcriz/BlockBreakSpeed/README.md

 ## Issues & Pull requests
 - If you have found an issue please create a new issue with a fitting name.
 - Feel free to create a pull request if you feel a feature is missing.

-## REMEMBER
-THIS PLUGIN MAY NOT RECIEVE SUPPORT OF ANY KIND!